patk80/Purdue-University-Global/README.md

 **URL:** https://patk80.github.io/Purdue-University-Global/

 **Description:** A UI recreation of https://www.purdueglobal.edu/ where the goal was to mimic the website using Bootstrap 5.
+Created with HTML and CSS.